getzlab/rnaseqc/README.md

 * `int partialIntersect(const Feature&, const Feature&)` : returns the exact size of the overlap between two features

 * `std::map<std::string, unsigned short> chromosomes` (external variable) : Externally available map of chromosomes to their internal ID.
 IDs are arbitrarily assigned (and are used in place of strings for performance reasons)

+* `std::map<std::string, std::string> geneNames` (external variable) : Externally available map of gene IDs to their canonical names.
+Used for generating gct output files

+* `std::map<std::string, coord>` (external variable) : Externally available map of gene IDs to their reference length.
+Used for generating RPKM values

 * `unsigned short chromosomeMap(std::string)` : returns the internal ID for the provided chromosome name